Apple in the enterprise? It’s nice, but you may need bigger change

 This is how I see it: In many more traditional business structures you’ll find different departments and different divisions refusing to share the information they possess.

-Incoming employees, particularly, expect that their voices will be heard, as I was recently told by both SAP VP enterprise mobility, Martin Lang, and IBM CIO, Fletcher Previn.
+Incoming employees, particularly, expect that their voices will be heard, as I was recently told by both SAP Vice President for enterprise mobility Martin Lang and IBM CIO Fletcher Previn.

 “I don’t think we have a choice but to offer choice anymore because of the expectations of employees coming up,” said Lang.